Sid Kemp is a business consultant and author of 10 books on project management and business success.

 A plan is essential to the success of any project.
 To be honest, most projects fail, even ones with good plans.
 But a project without a plan is hopeless.
-The project team is sure to deliver one thing when the customer wants another, or run late, or go over budget.
-A good project plan can set us up to succeed by avoiding all these problems - and many others, as well.
+The project team is sure to deliver one thing when the customer wants another, or runs late, or goes over budget.
+A good project plan can set us up to succeed by avoiding all these problems and many others, as well.

 A Complete Plan Pays Off

 When you're done reading this article, you'll know how to create a complete project management plan, covering nine issues that need planning and management.